87 New Zealand Slang Words and How to Use Them

 This word can actually mean two things.
 Either you’re telling the truth (being straight up) or you’re agreeing with someone like you would say “absolutely”.

 🗺 TOUR RECOMMENDATION: Looking to do a tour to discover the best of New Zealand?
 Join a Haka tour and see some of the most beautiful spots NZ has to offer!

 50. Wanna hiding – “Wanna hiding bro?!”

-Whatever you do if someone comes up to you on the street and asks this, it does NOT mean they want to play hide and go seek, it means they want to know if you want to fight them.
+If someone comes up to you on the street in New Zealand and asks this, it does NOT mean they want to play hide and go seek.
+It means they want to know if you want to fight them.

-A very odd word in a Kiwis vocabulary I have to agree!
+I’ve been told this is a very odd word in Kiwi English, and I have to agree!
 This means to have a quick look.